NXP Semiconductors

 From disparate and inconsistent data to an enterprise data hub

-Using AtomGraph technology and services one of the leading semiconductor producers worldwide created a data hub from disparate data sources to keep their product information consistent and up to date
+Using AtomGraph technology and services, one of the world’s leading semiconductor producers built a central data hub to unify disparate sources and ensure their product information remains consistent and up-to-date

 The Problem